dataspring/Retail/README.md

 ####Environment:
 Windows 7 and above with SQL Server Express 2012 and above
-####Steps:
+####Steps to Generate Data:
  1. Download [BigTestData.rar](https://www.dropbox.com/s/jil120c26r9wz95/BigTestData.rar) and unzip to extract BigTestData.bak file.
  2. Launch SQL Server Management Studio and connect to your flavor of SQL Server
  3. Restore this file to SQL Server as BigTestData database
- 4. Right click on this database and initiate a new query session Run the following command to test drive the data generation process:
+ 4. Right click on this database and initiate a new query session
+ 5. Run the following [SQL] (https://github.com/dataspring/Retail/blob/master/Getting%20Started/TestReatilDataGeneration.sql) commands to test drive the data generation process

+ ####Steps to work with Source:
+ 1. Clone the project
+ 2. Open the solution file in VS
+ 3. Start exploring SQL source code refering to [wiki] (https://github.com/dataspring/Retail/wiki) which explains the flow

 ###Retail Test Data on Demand
 This test data is available on demand and you can visit http://dataspring.avantprise.com to send a profiled customer’s purchase pattern/history for few years by email to your inbox.